 3. Which social media channels should my client be on?

-We see this asked quite a lot, and understandably so.
 Even for clients who work in interesting, content-rich verticals, you still have to draw the line somewhere; social media is very resource-hungry.
 There’s no sense in launching across several different channels if you don’t have a clear plan, or at least confidence, that you’ll have enough content to keep them prospering.

 We’d recommend starting out with one to four major channels, tailored best to your client’s business and their target market, and really making a success of those.
 Base this on the size of your agency team, and how much retainer time the client is paying for; it makes sense to be strong on one platform, rather than thinly spread across four, for example.
 If you elect to choose just one, choose Facebook due to the very large market share it possesses.